insipx/material-bliss-jekyll-theme/README.md

 #### Now Includes Extra Overengineeringness!

-Made with React and served statically
+Made with React and served statically and dynamically

 ### **in order to build:**
 #### for Production